Taught course

 • local government

-• crime and disorder reduction partnerships and their equivalencies throughout the world.
+• crime and disorder reduction partnerships in the UK and abroad

 Other graduates may pursue opportunities to become researchers or academics working in the subject area of criminology in higher education.
 The course will also serve as an effective launching pad for those students wishing to study for a doctorate.